TigerAppsOrg/TigerApps-Course-Update-Guide/README.md

 TigerSnatch updates course data automatically, but new notification intervals may need to be appended to its spreadsheet.
 See the [relevant section](#add-new-notifications-intervals-if-necessary) below for steps.
 Also manually verify that the app contains the latest courses.

-PrincetonCourses updates course data automatically, but the course evaluations script must be run manually.
+PrincetonCourses updates course data automatically, but the course evaluations script must be run manually for the new term.
 See the [relevant section](#update-course-evaluations) below for steps.
 Also manually verify that the app contains the latest courses.

 See the [contacts section](#contacts) if you need help.